 Fostering Communication and Care

-Quality and safety of healthcare services have a major contribution by the Language of Conduct.
+The quality and safety of healthcare services have a major contribution from the Language of Conduct.

 Moreover, effective and efficient communication between healthcare providers and patients has always ensured that correct medical information is conveyed and acted upon by both parties, thus leading to better health outcomes.

-But this communication process can be hindered by language barriers due to varied cultural origins between everyone, potentially jeopardizing patient well-being.
+However, language barriers can hinder this communication process due to varied cultural origins between everyone, potentially jeopardizing patient well-being.

-Thus, to help better serve patients and reduce potential miscommunication, the Government of Canada has invested in projects which are aimed at improving health services accessible to everyone without even a brink of barrier.
+Thus, to help better serve patients and reduce potential miscommunication, the Government of Canada has invested in projects aimed at improving health services accessible to everyone without even a brink of barrier.

-The Canadian Ministry is taking colossal steps to dislodge language barriers and prioritize the needs of official language minority communities, which are abbreviated as OLMCs.
+The Canadian Ministry is taking colossal steps to dislodge language barriers and prioritize the needs of official language minority communities, abbreviated as OLMCs2.

 The Recipients of this Project

-This will also include increasing access to health training programs in French, enhancing the integration of graduates into the healthcare system, and facilitating internship opportunities.
+This will also include increasing access to health training programs in French, enhancing the integration of graduates into the healthcare system4, and facilitating internship opportunities.

 Priorities of Budget 2023

-The Budget 2023 hubs to provide better grounds for Canada’s Healthcare system and implement a total revamping of services nationwide.
+The Budget 2023 hubs will provide better grounds for Canada’s healthcare system and implement a total revamping of services nationwide.

 Additionally, this investment in improving access to health services aligns with the government’s broader commitments outlined in Budget 2023.